maduekeonyinyechukwu/Flask/README.md

 MADUEKE ONYINYECHUKWU WINIFRED
 BHU/24/04/09/0044
 CSC104 ASSIGNMENt
-MADUEKE ONYINYECHUKWU BHU/24/04/09/0044 Contributed in the update,create,delete and read statements,the app.py and the sql database
+MADUEKE ONYINYECHUKWU BHU/24/04/09/0044 Contributed in the update,create,delete and read operations,the app.py and the sql database
 ONWUBUARIRI ADAORA BHU/24/04/05/0021 Contributed in the query statements (task_queries.sql) and also the ui design (styles.css)
 JOSHUA MAIKEINTI BHU/24/09/01/0008
 ANTHONY SAMSON BHU/24/04/10/0027